zhanh-he/midi-velocity-colorizer/README.md

 ## 6. Interface & Demo (Figure 4)

-Use `interface.ipynb` to process & visualise the MIDI with our trained models, you will obtain the MIDI file accordingly.
-You can skip the training, directly use our pretrain [checkpoints.zip](https://drive.google.com/file/d/13ejPI7U-Dhlnt0h_WSkwrWyR146TjJzl/view?usp=drive_link) as Step 5.
-Following are interface example from [Human, ConvAE, UNet], find more examples in our `interface.ipynb`, and demos in `subjective_test_audio.rar`.
+Use `interface.ipynb` to fill the MIDI (without velocity), you will visualise & obtain the MIDI (w. velocity filled) accordingly.
+You can skip the training, directly use our pretrain model [checkpoints.zip](https://drive.google.com/file/d/13ejPI7U-Dhlnt0h_WSkwrWyR146TjJzl/view?usp=drive_link) as Step 5.
+Following are MIDI example from [Human] and [ConvAE, UNet]'s results, find more example in our `interface.ipynb`, and audio demos in `subjective_test_audio.rar`.

 <img src="images/p4.png" alt="Example of model results" width="96%">